dennisschoepf/react-gen/readme.md

 Currently you have to fork the project to make modifications.
 In the future you will be able to configure your own templates.

 ## To-Do
+- [ ] Return promise from createFile operation
 - [ ] Parallelize createFile operations with Promise.all([])
 - [ ] Implement ability to pass component name and template directly through options
 - [ ] Refactor generator and getTemplate function to allow user-defined templates